-If you want to encourage in-depth dialog, begin your questions with:
+If you want to encourage in-depth dialog, begin by asking open-ended questions that begin with:

-In contrast, asking close ended questions will lead to short YES/NO answers that discourage meaningful conversation:
+In contrast, asking close-ended questions will lead to brief YES/NO answers that discourage meaningful conversation:

 Are you beginning to realize that both you and your sales team are selling?